qoofyk/zipper/lbm_adios/README.md

 written by Feng Li at Fall 2017

 ## What is new
-    dont use $ in $(()), see dspaces_debug, though output look the same. use hash_version=2 in dataspaces to reduce memory usage, Nov29, see dspaces_debug branch now all compiler/tranport library path is set automatically in cmake
+    even the mpiio method use 40GB memory each node dont use $ in $(()), see dspaces_debug, though output look the same. use hash_version=2 in dataspaces to reduce memory usage, Nov29, see dspaces_debug branch now all compiler/tranport library path is set automatically in cmake